ironblocks/cli/README.md

 # Integrating all files in a directory and its subdirectories
 $ ib fw integ -d /path/to/contracts -r

+# Integrate internall functions as well
+$ ib fw integ -d /path/to/contracts -i

+# Integrate internall functions and use the "invariantProtected" modifier where possible
+$ ib fw integ -d /path/to/contracts -m invariantProtected
 ```

 ## License